LaraPalCom/laravel-assets/README.md

 $script1 = '$("#hello").html("Hello World!")';
 Asset::addScript($script1, 'ready');

-// loads css assets (place this in your master layout before close head tag) Asset::css();
+// loads css assets (place this in your master layout before close head tag) wrapped in <link> tags Asset::css();

+// loads css assets (place this in your master layout before close head tag) not wrapped in <link> tags and joined using a custom separator
+Asset::cssRaw('\n');

-// loads js assets for your header and footer Asset::js();
+// loads js assets for your header and footer wrapped in <script> tags Asset::js();
 Asset::js('header');

+// loads js assets for your header and footer not wrapped in <script> tags and joined using a custom separator Asset::jsRaw('\n');

 // loads all scripts for your header, footer or for your $(document).ready() function Asset::scripts('header');